Accessing the Juvenile Case File

 - JV-572 Objection to Release of Juvenile Case File (does not need to be filed, serve blank copy) .

-If you still have trouble accessing your case file after following the above suggestions, please call Advokids, 415-924-0587
+If you still have trouble accessing the case file after following the above suggestions, please call Advokids, 415-924-0587